mchoccie/San-Jose-Urban-Forest/README.md

 # San-Jose-Urban-Forest

+## Achievements
+Winner in the 2024 SJSU RSCA Competition

 ## Problem
 - The City of San Jose’s tree canopy has been shrinking at an alarming rate.
 From 2012 to 2018 the City lost 1,728 acres or 2.7 square miles.
 - The City has limited data and resources to track its tree canopy.